 Comfortable clothes to go home in – remember that your tummy won't have gone down yet so don't try to get into those pre-pregnancy clothes just yet.

-Flip flops for the shower or for walking around in - sorry, your feet are probably still going to be a little swollen after the birth!
+Flip flops for the shower or for walking around in whilst in labour.

 For your partner

-Identification documents, hospital forms and birth plan (if you've written one).
+Identification documents, hospital forms, your hospital notes and a birth plan (if you've written one).
 Keep all important forms together and let your other half be in charge of all the admin.

 Fully charged phone and a phone charger, but be aware that not all hospitals allow you to charge your phone.